What cover do I get?

 If you have missed 1 premium payment, we will try to collect 2 premiums in the next month (the premium missed for the current month and the premium for the next month).
 If we are able to collect the 2 premiums, your policy and cover will remain in place.
 If we are unable to collect the 2 premiums in the next month, we will try to collect 3 premiums in the following month.
 If we are able to collect the 3 premiums, your policy and cover will remain in place.
 If we are unable to collect the 3 premiums, your cover and policy will be cancelled.

-What changes can I make to my Living Plans?
+What changes can I make to my Protector Plans?

-You can change personal and payment information, add or remove Living Plans, add or remove beneficiaries, change beneficiary information or cancel your policy.
+You can change personal and payment information, add or remove Protector Plans, add or remove beneficiaries, change beneficiary information or cancel your policy.

 What happens when I cancel my policy?